 WordPress.
 It’s free.
 However, you’ll still have to pay for hosting and your domain name.
 Besides, you may have extra expenses (paid templates, plugins, etc).
 If you have no prior webmastering experience you may also want to hire a developer.

 Squarespace vs WordPress.
-Actually, the difference in prices isn’t that great.
-WordPress is technically free, but in the long run you’ll still have to pay for extra functionality and hosting.
+Squarespace plans include free hosting with unlimited storage and bandwidth.
+The cost of Squarespace, however, may rise when creating commercial sites.
+WordPress CMS is technically free, but in the long run you’ll still have to pay for extra functionality, plugins and hosting.

 Squarespace vs WordPress: Conclusion